dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 Note that the statistical term \textit{non-parametric regression models} corresponds in the computer science community with \textit{machine learning} (ML), though there is arguably a difference in interpretation, a running debate ever since statistician Leo Breiman's famous essay, ``Statistical Modeling: The Two Cultures,'' was published \citep{twocultures}.

-We chose RFs for several reasons.
-First, it is one of the most widely recognized non-parametric regression methods among statisticians, developed primarily by statisticians in the mid-90s and 2000s \citep{breiman}.
+We included RFs for a couple of reasons.
+First, it is arguably the most familiar non-parametric regression method among statisticians, having been developed primarily in the mid-90s and 2000s by statisticians \citep{breiman}.
 (Less well known, but also significant, is the work by computer scientists such as Tin Ho Kam and her coauthors \citep{ho1995random}.)
-Second, RFs can be easily explained to non-statisticians, due to their ``if this, then that'' flow chart nature.
+Second, RFs are accessible to even nonstatisticians because their ``if–then'' flowchart structure makes them easy to explain and interpret.